SaxySam/Git_Instructions/README.md

 **Step 1)** Open the Unity Project in Visual Studio Code.
 There are two ways to do this:

 * In Visual Studio Code: File -> Open Folder -> (Directory of the project) -> Open.
-* In *Unity*, go to File -> "Preferences" and ensure that under "External Tools" Visual Studio Code is selected as your External Script Editor.
-Next, right click in the Assets window and click "Open C# Project".
+* In *Unity*, go to File -> "Preferences" and ensure that under "External Tools", Visual Studio Code is selected as your External Script Editor.
+Next, right-click in the Assets window and click "Open C# Project".
 This will open the entire project in Visual Studio Code and prompt you to install the required [*C# Extension*](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) and [*Unity Extension*](https://marketplace.visualstudio.com/items?itemName=VisualStudioToolsForUnity.vstuc).

 *Unreal Engine* uses Visual Studio Community by default.
 However, if you wish to change the default IDE to Visual Studio Code, you can follow the instructions linked below.
 Using Visual Studio Community for code editing and Visual Studio Code for Version Control will not cause any problems in your workflow.